adnammit/media-client/README.md

 * get knowing about CompositionAPI and OptionsAPI -- check that you're using best practices
 * fix referenceError in sub menus in mobile navbar
 * wrap service stuff in try/catch -- cors errors etc are not getting caught
+* clean up loading in modals -- lock them once an action is submitted

 ## Type Support for `.vue` Imports in TS